 Bad credit is bad for everything.
 You cannot even get a proper loan from the bank if you have bad credit history.
 Even if you do get a loan from the bank, you will end up paying more on the interest.
 It is very important to make sure that your credit is back on track as soon as possible.
 The way to do this is to try and pay off any overdue balances.
 Get a copy of your credit report so that you can see what is on it.
 If you take a look at your report and find any inaccuracies make sure that you dispute them.
 If after an investigation it is found that you truly do not owe the charges on your credit report, you can have the possibility of getting them removed permanently.

 Note, that one of the best ways to repair your credit IS to get a credit card (or if you have one, USE it).
 If you can’t qualify for a credit card because of your credit score (the irony!), then you can still get what’s called a secured credit card.
 These are cards that you put money down for, the money you put down being your “credit limit.”
 In a year or so (provided you pay off your credit card every month), your deposit will be returned and the card converted to an unsecured credit card.
-You can apply for a no credit check secured credit card here, if you are interested.

 The importance of good housing

 A place to stay is very important for everyone.
 Getting access to apartments with no credit checks is more difficult than to get an apartment with credit checks.
 If you really want to get your dream apartment then you will have to maintain good credit and take off the blemish of bad credit history from your name.